ofa-toolkits/cam/index.md

 * [Report back to us by clicking HERE](https://my.ofa.us/page/s/ofa-event-report-back-form)

-    * *Please share successes you had and the best practices you used to recruit folks for your meeting! *
+    * Please share successes you had and the best practices you used to recruit folks for your meeting!

-    * *Please email us if you have any trouble accessing the link *
+    * Please email us if you have any trouble accessing the link

-**[DAVID - THE AGENDA SHOULD BE IT’S OWN PAGE]**

 **2017 OFA COMMUNITY ACTION MEETING AGENDA**